-\ As in the report, we have here used 'te Tiriti' to refer to the Maori text, 'the Treaty' to refer to the English text, and 'the treaty' to refer to both texts together or to the event as a whole without specifying either text.
+^{} As in the report, we have here used 'te Tiriti' to refer to the Maori text, 'the Treaty' to refer to the English text, and 'the treaty' to refer to both texts together or to the event as a whole without specifying either text.

-The panel for stage 2 of the Te Paparahi o te Raki Inquiry during hearing week 15, September 2015.
+The panel for stage 2 of the Te Paparahi o Te Raki Inquiry during hearing week 15, September 2015.
 From left: Judge Craig Coxhead, the late Professor Ranginui Walker, Dr Ann Parsonson, Dr Robyn Anderson, and the late Dr Kihi Ngatai.
+Photograph by John Miles.